Trainees

 London North is the main residential area for those living within the Greater London boundaries.
 62% of the population of London live in the area north of the River Thames.

 London North represents an amalgamation of many famous hospitals, some of which were merged, for administrative purposes, following the 1992 Tomlinson Report.
-Urological training in the deanery is co-ordinated by Imperial College Healthcare NHS Trust.
+For further information about training in London North, you can email the Trainee Representatives on the Regional Advisory Committee using the links below:

 Training Hospitals